 Hilton Waikoloa Village’s large area lends space for all sorts of water sports.
 One natural feature is the large salt water lagoon at the heart of the resort.
 The lagoon water is quite calm, making it a sheltered spot for kids to play.
 The lagoon is a great place to try kayaking, stand-up paddle boarding and snorkeling.
 (One recommendation to share that we learned the hard way is that snorkeling visibility is best in the morning.)

 On the southern end of the lagoon, you’ll find the Dolphin Learning Center where you can watch them swim and play.
 If you really want to get close to the dolphins you can book an experience with Dolphin Quest.
 We didn’t have the time to experience Dolphin Quest here, but we have enjoyed swimming with dolphins on Oahu with Dolphin Quest.

-There’s pools around every corner at Hilton Waikoloa Village.
+There’s a pool around every corner at Hilton Waikoloa Village.
 Some pools have waterslides and one has a lazy river attached.
 (Another recommendation is to make sure you get a wristband so that you can use all the pool amenities.
 We learned this the hard way, too.
 No one explained the wristband requirement or how to get one.
-We literally only had enough time for one chance for a run down the waterslide, but the pool attendant rudely refused to let us go down, even though we could show her our room key.)
+We literally only had enough time for one chance for a run down the waterslide, but the pool attendant refused to let us go down, even though we could show her our room key.)